jetnew/academicpages/_posts/2020-12-23-interactive-vision.md

 ---
 title: 'Interactive Vision: Lessons from Attentional Reinforcement Learning'
 date: 2020-12-23
 excerpt: 'Interactive vision was a framework proposed in 1994 by Churchland to replace the Pure Vision paradigm and its "rich replica" assumptions.
-20 years on, indeed as Churchland wondered, how much mileage can we get out of reinforcement learning should we assume that perceptions are a semi-world representation of goal-relevant properties?'
+After 20 years, as Churchland questioned, how much mileage can we get out of reinforcement learning should we assume that perceptions are a "semi-world representation" of goal-relevant properties?'
 permalink: /posts/2020/12/interative-vision/
 tags:
   - reinforcement-learning